 Schisandra, sometimes also called Schizandra and Magnolia Vine, is a hardy perennial that produces fragrant flowers and tasty, health promoting berries.
-Native to Asia and North America, it will grow in most cool temperate climates.
+Native to Asia and North America, it will grow in most cool, temperate climates.
 Keep reading to learn more about magnolia vine care and how to grow Schisandra.

 Schisandra Magnolia Vine Care

+Growing Schisandra plants is not hard.
+They need to be protected from the brightest sun, but they will thrive in everything from part sun to deep shade.
+They are not very drought tolerant and need plenty of water in well-draining soil.
 It’s a good idea to put down a layer of mulch to encourage water retention.
 Schisandra magnolia vines prefer acidic soil, so it’s a good idea to mulch with pine needles and oak leaves – these are very acidic and will lower the pH of the soil as they break down.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."

 The only child of a horticulturist and an English teacher, Liz Baessler was destined to become a gardening editor.
 She has been with Gardening Know how since 2015, and a Senior Editor since 2020.
 She holds a BA in English from Brandeis University and an MA in English from the University of Geneva, Switzerland.
 After years of gardening in containers and community garden plots, she finally has a backyard of her own, which she is systematically filling with vegetables and flowers.

 Growing Mushrooms On Logs: 5 Best Mushroom Varieties To Try